-Introduction to Philosophy HUMN 9046 Online OntarioLearn Email to a Friend OntarioLearn description: This course will provide students with an introduction to philosophy as well as an opportunity to examine and discuss issues that are widely debated amongst philosophers.
+Introduction to Philosophy HUMN 9046 Distance Learning Online OntarioLearn Email to a Friend OntarioLearn description: This course will provide students with an introduction to philosophy as well as an opportunity to examine and discuss issues that are widely debated amongst philosophers.
 Issues such as skepticism, free-will and the existence of a God will play prominent roles in this course.
 Students will examine classical and modern philosophers as they struggled with their own thoughts as they were compared to more accepted religious and scientific theories.
 Readings will focus upon philosophers such as Plato, Socrates, Locke and Descartes, as well as more prominent contemporary philosophers Robert Nozick, Hilary Putnam and Thomas Nagel.
 Students will be introduced to philosophical arguments and the forms and methods in which arguments should be conducted and analyzed.
-Note(s) This is an online course delivered via OntarioLearn.
-Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
-Teacher support (via email) and technical support (via phone) will be available for this course.
+Note(s) Course Delivery Method: This is an online course delivered via OntarioLearn.
+Teacher support will be available via email, and technical support will be available via phone.
+Technical/Computer Requirements: Refer to the basic technology requirements for OntarioLearn online courses.
 Contact Information 416-415-5000, ext.
-6543 email@example.com Course Section(s) Available CRN: W51553 Date(s) 10 Jan 2017 – 18 Apr 2017 Hours: 42 Fee: $402 (includes $45 in [non-refundable] materials [online access]) Note: Registration Deadline: Jan 14 CRN is Closed Some courses require you to purchase a textbook.
+6543 email@example.com Course Section(s) Available CRN: S83421 Date(s) 12 May 2020 – 18 Aug 2020 Hours: 42 Fee: $433 Note: Registration Deadline: May 16 CRN is Closed Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.